dzc1/ironhack-amazon-april-2024-class-repo/final-bp/README.md

 5. **Task Filters and Sorting**: Persist task filter and sorting options in localStorage.

    - **Example**: Save the user's selected filter (e.g., show only completed tasks) and sorting order (e.g., by due date) in localStorage.
 On page load, apply these settings automatically.

+---

+### IF YOU DO NOT UNDERSTAND THE FILE THAT YOU ARE LOOKING , Use ChatGPT

+Below, you have a prompt that helps you understand any file of the project by asking chatGPT to explain it to you.

+ChatGPT PROMPT:

+Analyse the following file containing [vue syntax] and I want you to provide to me a summary detailing what this whole file is doing and also, add comments to each line of syntax describing what that line is doing to enhance my understanding.

+FILE:

+(Paste a copy of your file here)